-Form IT-285 is used only for innocent spouse relief under the three circumstances stated above.
-If you want to disclaim your spouse's defaulted governmental education loan, state university, or city university loan, or past-due support, or past-due legally enforceable debt owed to a New York State agency because you do not want to apply your part of a joint refund or refundable credit to a debt owed solely by your spouse, use Form IT-280, Nonobligated Spouse Allocation (see Disclaiming of spouse's debt on page 21 of this publication).
+Form IT-285, Request for Innocent Spouse Relief (and Separation of Liability and Equitable Relief), is used only for relief under the circumstances stated above.
+If you want to disclaim your spouse's defaulted governmental education loan, state university, or city university loan, or past-due support, or past-due legally enforceable debt owed to a New York State agency because you do not want to apply your part of a joint refund or refundable credit to a debt owed solely by your spouse, use Form IT-280, Nonobligated Spouse Allocation (see Disclaiming of spouse's debt on page 22 of this publication).